 To determine the best approach to surgery, surgeons typically consider the size and location of a patient’s tumor, as well as the patient’s overall health.
-Sometimes, it’s possible to remove a small polyp and nothing else.
-In other cases, it’s necessary to take out part or all of the colon as well as several nearby lymph nodes.

 At Moffitt Cancer Center, we offer patients the latest advances in minimally invasive surgical techniques, including:

 - Laparoscopic surgery (keyhole), in which surgeons use a thin, lighted tube and miniaturized instruments to remove the portion of colon containing the tumor

 - Robotic surgery, in which surgeons use the da Vinci® Surgical System to remove the portion of the colon containing the tumor

-For every operation we perform, we take into account not only the potential outcome, but also the impact that it could have on a patient’s quality of life.
-Our advanced techniques help lower the risk of complications as well as the amount of time needed to recover from colon cancer surgery.
+For every operation we perform, we take into account not only the potential outcome, but also the impact that it may have on a patient’s quality of life.
+Our advanced minimally invasive techniques lower the risk of complications as well as the amount of time needed to recover from colon cancer surgery.
 Colectomies performed with the da Vinci Surgical System, for instance, typically involve less blood loss and scarring and a quicker return of bowel function than those performed using a traditional open approach.

 Colon cancer outcomes

 As a result of newer and more effective treatments, colon cancer outcomes are steadily improving.
 At Moffitt Cancer Center, our outcomes routinely exceed the national averages.
 This is due in part to our advanced approaches and technologies, as well as our highly experienced team.
 Moffitt’s surgeons all specialize in performing a specific type of surgery, which means that patients with colon cancer are treated by surgeons who truly understand their diagnosis.
 Moffitt Cancer Center received a High Performing rating in colon cancer surgery by U.S. News & World Report in 2018.
 And, we’re committed to providing comprehensive and well-rounded treatment plans, combining surgery with radiation therapy, immunotherapy, chemotherapy and supportive care services whenever appropriate.